1971 USAC Championship Car season: Schedule and results

-All races running on Oval/Speedway.
+All races were run on oval speedways.
 On February 18, the non-championship races at Rafaela were transformed into a points-paying double round, due to a request from race organizers.
 On June 3, the Langhorne round was cancelled by its promoter because of insufficient entries.
 He alleged that the event had been boycotted by a number of drivers refusing to race at the outdated venue, which was torn down at the end of the year.
 On June 30, USAC cancelled the race at the new Mountaineer Speedway, which was never built to completion.
-The 1971 season was the first time the 500 mile triple crown was on the schedule with the addition of Ontario Motor Speedway's California 500 the previous year & the Pocono 500 added in this season.
+The 1971 season was the first time the 500 mile triple crown was on the schedule with the addition of Ontario Motor Speedway's California 500 the previous year and the Pocono 500 added in this season.

 Final points standings

-Note 1: Donnie Allison, Carlos Pairetti, Denny Hulme, David Hobbs and Jim Hurtubise are not eligible for points.
+Note 1: Donnie Allison, Carlos Pairetti, Denny Hulme, David Hobbs and Jim Hurtubise were not eligible for points.

 Note 2: John Mahler qualified 21st at Indianapolis.
 His car was driven in the race by Dick Simon who started 33rd as a result of the driver change.